peytoncasper/tint/README.md

 # Try it Out

 Navigate to `http://localhost:80` in your browser.

-Note that it might take some time to finish indexing all of your Terraform Cost Estimation data.
+*Note that it might take some time to finish downloading all of your Terraform Cost Estimation data.